 Trese is one of the 16 Netflix anime releases in 2021 along with several popular adapted works and original works.
 The upcoming anime is credited to original creators Budjette Tan and Kajo Baldisimo.
 The executive producer and the director is Filipino-American Jay Oliva, while Shanty Harmayn and Tanya Yuson are also serving as producers.

-Animation Studio and Release Date
+Animation Studio, Cast and Release Date

 Indonesia and Singapore based film company – BASE Entertainment is animating the upcoming anime and during the Netflix Anime Festival 2020, they unveiled a first look for the series.